More than 21.80 crore vaccine doses provided to States / UTs

 Government of India has so far provided, both through the free of cost category and through direct state procurement category, more than 21.80 crore vaccine doses (21,80,51,890) to States/UTs.

-Furthermore, 40,650 vaccine doses are in the pipeline and will be received by the States/UTs within the next 3 days.
+Furthermore, more than 48 lakh (48,00,650) vaccine doses are in the pipeline and will be received by the States/UTs within the next 3 days.